 LN-521 facilitates long-term self-renewal of human pluripotent stem cells without weekend feeding

 Most established human pluripotent stem cells (hPSC) culture protocols require daily medium replacement, demanding researchers to routinely work weekends.
 Based on the biorelevant support from LN-521, we developed a protocol that eliminates weekend feeding.
-The protocol is flexible - just feed your cells daily during weekdays and perform a simple LN-521 single cell passage on Thursday or Friday.
-Splitting frequency will be cell line dependent, therefor simply adjust the seeding density, optimal for your cell line and work schedule.
+The protocol is flexible - just feed your cells daily during weekdays and perform a simple LN-521 single-cell passage on Thursday or Friday.
+The splitting frequency will be cell line dependent, therefor simply adjust the seeding density, optimal for your cell line and work schedule.
 The only important guideline is that the cells must be passaged late in the week (e.g. Thursday or Friday).
-Your hPSC cultures will maintain characteristic cell morphology, high pluripotent cell marker expression and high expansion rates.
+Your hPSC cultures will maintain characteristic cell morphology, high pluripotent cell marker expression, and high expansion rates.

 Compared to the standard protocol, all three cell lines cultured with the weekend-free culture protocol maintained the same high, long-term expansion rate for 6 passages (Figure 1).
 Independent of culture protocol, all three cell lines grew as a homogenous monolayer with characteristic hES and iPS cell morphology with prominent nucleoli and a high nuclear to cytoplasmic ratio (Figure 2, bright-field pictures).
 The cells also maintained the features of undifferentiated human ES and iPS cells as illustrated by high expression of the pluripotent stem cell marker OCT-4 (Figure 2, red staining).